How is the ODC Network involved?

-The Outdoor Discovery Center Macatawa Greenway (ODCMG) is leading Project Clarity, a community-wide effort to permanently clean, restore and maintain the waters of Lake Macatawa and the Macatawa Watershed.
+The ODC Network is leading Project Clarity, a community-wide effort to permanently clean, restore and maintain the waters of Lake Macatawa and the Macatawa Watershed.
 These waters are hypereutrophic (too rich in nutrients) because of an excess of phosphorus.
 This can lead to algal blooms, the spread of invasive species, and damage to the local fishery.
 These problems are compounded because the watershed is also highly susceptible to erosion and flooding.
 Development that impacts wetlands and streams is linked to the increase of sediment and phosphorus that Project Clarity is trying to address.

-ODCMG understands the need to balance the economic development of the region with the impacts to the natural resources in our watershed.
-Wetland mitigation banking allows for ODCMG to construct large wetland areas that are located and designed to maximize the water quality benefits following the EPA approved Macatawa Watershed Plan while also seeing a financial return that will allow ODCMG to leverage Project Clarity donations for many years to come.
-To establish the bank, ODCMG has partnered with Niswander Environmental, the largest private wetland mitigation firm in Michigan.
-Currently, ODCMG has one 40-acre wetland mitigation bank and is hoping to add another 10-acre bank in the near future.
+We understand the need to balance the economic development of the region with the impacts to the natural resources in our watershed.
+Wetland mitigation banking allows us to construct large wetland areas that are located and designed to maximize the water quality benefits following the EPA approved Macatawa Watershed Plan while also seeing a financial return that will allow us to leverage Project Clarity donations for many years to come.
+To establish the bank, the ODC Network has partnered with Niswander Environmental, the largest private wetland mitigation firm in Michigan.
+Currently, we have a 40-acre wetland mitigation bank and is hoping to add another 10-acre bank in the near future.

 Who determines when and if wetland mitigation bank credits get released?